fullstackdeveloper007/SystemDesign/MicroServices.md

 ## 🔹 2.
 API Gateway Responsibilities

-The API Gateway (e.g., NGINX, Azure API Management) handles:
+The API Gateway (e.g., NGINX, Azure API Management) serves as centrlized entry point for managing client intaeraytions with microservices.
+It simplifies communication by routing incoming request to appropriate microservices and handle various operational responsibility.

 ### a) IP Filtering
 * Allow list / Block list of IPs